-- 1.1 Safeguarding is defined as - - protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes. - 1.2 Child Protection is defined as - the activity that is undertaken to protect specific children who are suffering or likely to suffer significant harm.
-(Working Together to Safeguard Children, DfE 2018)
+- 1.1 Safeguarding is defined as - - Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes. - 1.2 Child Protection is defined as - - the activity that is undertaken to protect specific children who are suffering or likely to suffer significant harm.
+This includes harm that occurs inside or outside the home, including online.
+(Working Together to Safeguard Children, DfE 2023, p.8)